mimblewimble/grin/doc/merkle.md

 Design requirements:

-1. Efficient additions and updating from unspent to spent
+1. Efficient additions and updating from unspent to spent.
-2. Efficient proofs that a specific output was spent
+2. Efficient proofs that a specific output was spent.
 3. Efficient storage of diffs between UTXO roots.
 4. Efficient tree storage even with missing data, even with millions of entries.
 5. If a node commits to NULL, it has no unspent children and its data should